raynergoh/tp/docs/DeveloperGuide.md

 ---

-**Use case: UC3 - Tag contact with role**
+**Use case: UC3 - Filter contacts by roles, statuses, and tag groups**

 **Guarantees**

-* Role tags associated with updated contacts will be of a valid role type (buyer, seller, ...).
+* The filtered list will only contain contacts that match any of the specified filter criteria.
+* The original contact data remains unchanged after filtering.

 **MSS**

-1. User requests to tag a contact with a role.
+1. User requests to filter contacts by specifying one or more criteria such as role, status, and/or tag group.
-2. TrackerGuru saves the contact with its updated tags (existing tags are not overridden).
+2. TrackerGuru processes the filter criteria and retrieves matching contacts.
-3. TrackerGuru displays a success message to the user.
+3. TrackerGuru displays the filtered list of contacts to the user.

    Use case ends.

 **Extensions**

 * 1a.
-TrackerGuru detects an error in the entered data (role type entered by user is invalid).
+User enters an invalid command format (e.g. missing prefixes or incorrect syntax).
     * 1a1.
-TrackerGuru displays an error message and available role types to the user.
+TrackerGuru displays an error message and the correct command format.
       Use case resumes from step 1.

 * 1b.
-TrackerGuru fails to save the updated contact due to a system error.
+User specifies no filter criteria.
     * 1b1.
+TrackerGuru displays an error message indicating invalid command format.
+      Use case resumes from step 1.

+* 1d.
+TrackerGuru encounters a system error while filtering.
+    * 1d1.
 TrackerGuru displays an error message.
       Use case ends.

 ---